garciand/garciand.github.io/_posts/2020-04-26-presentation.md

 The actors that would be most influenced by my research would be all companies opperating inside the actual energy market, since a far more predictable energy source would be added to the already available resources, increasing the competitivity, but at the same time, reinforcing the world's transition towards cleaner complementary energy sources.

-If you have any doubt, I would be pleased to help you with it via the Email or LinkedIn.
+If you have any doubt, I would be pleased to help you with it via Email or LinkedIn.

 Until the next post!
 Asier